 Financing a luxury home in Florida in many cases always requires a down payment of 10-20%.
 For example, consider a sales price of $1 million.
 The minimum down payment would then be $100,000.
-For bank and lenders that ask for a minimum of 20 percent down, that equates to $200,000.
+For banks and lenders that ask for a minimum of 20 percent down, that equates to $200,000.
 That’s a lot of money pulled out of an investment portfolio.
 Once a down payment is made, that equity is difficult to get to without getting a higher rate home equity line of credit, or even selling the home outright.

 95% Jumbo Loan Structures: